Before Buying Property At Auction

 10. Telephone and proxy bidding

-If you’re unable to attend the auction sale, you can bid by telephone in real time while the auction is taking place, or by proxy, where you specify your maximum bid in writing and the auctioneer bids on your behalf.
+If you’re unable to attend the property auctions sale, you can bid by telephone in real time while the auction is taking place, or by proxy, where you specify your maximum bid in writing and the auctioneer bids on your behalf.
 In each case the auctioneer will need a completed registration form, a cheque to cover your 10% deposit and a buyer's fee payable prior to auction day.
 A bidder's registration form can normally be found in the auctioneer’s printed catalogue or can be downloaded directly from their website.

-11. Before the auction
+11. Before the property auction

 Make sure you have the following information to hand: • Lot number • Property description • Guide price • Important notice to bidders • Memorandum of sale • General conditions of sale